-A visual feast of a slice of Vegas history, packed with signs and neon that at one time illuminated Vegas, both literally and spiritually.
-The Stardust, Sahara, Algiers, Tropicana … exotic names and futuristic motifs from when the city was a mecca for the good, the bad and the ugly.
+It is a visual feast of a slice of Vegas history, packed with signs and neon that at one time illuminated Vegas, literally and spiritually.
+The Stardust, Sahara, Algiers, Tropicana … Exotic names and futuristic motifs from when the city was a mecca for the good, the bad and the ugly.

-Located in downtown Vegas, and opened in 1996, the museum is devoted to salvaging and preserving these historic artefacts.
-The entrance is through the lobby building of La Concha Motel – a classic 1961 building by mid-century architect Paul Williams – that was rescued, restored and moved here.
+Located in downtown Vegas, it opened in 1996.
+The museum is devoted to salvaging and preserving these historic artefacts.
+The entrance is through the lobby building of La Concha Motel.
+A classic 1961 building by mid-century architect Paul Williams, it was rescued, restored and moved here.
 The neon is on show in the outdoor boneyard.
-Most signs bear the passages of time, peeling paint and broken jagged edges, but others have been returned to their original splendour.
+Most signs bear the passages of time, peeling paint and broken edges, others have been returned to their original splendour.

 They are brought to life by the guide, who tells each design’s personal story – from motels to mob-run casinos to prohibition steakhouses.
-The only way to see all this is with a guided tour (it takes about an hour) but don’t be put off.
-Groups are small, the guides are good and you do have to time to linger and take pics.
+The only way to visit is with a guided tour (it takes about an hour) but don’t be put off.
+Groups are small, the guides are good and they allow plenty of to time to linger and take pics.
 Booking is essential.

 On the way out there’s a photo machine to record your visit.
 Afterwards a short stroll through downtown is punctuated by vintage signs of former motels and casinos, revived by the museum as public art.
-Stop of in one of a handful of old-school bars, record stores and hotels for a browse and a cold one for a further glimpse of how the city used to be.
+Stop off in one of a handful of old-school bars, record stores and hotels for a browse.
+Take a load off and have a cold one for a further glimpse of how the city used to be.

 Vegas, Sin City – however you see it, be sure to take in the Neon Museum.
 Unmissable.